JustAPR/FlexiLearn/README.md

-# RUREDU
+# FlexiLearn

 An open-source Notes Sharing Platform for Educational Institutions

 # DESCRIPTION

-Ruredu is a web-based platform designed for educational institutions to streamline the sharing of PDF notes.
+Flexilearn is a web-based platform designed for educational institutions to streamline the sharing of PDF notes.
 It provides a structured organization of PDF notes based on subjects, units, and topics.
-Additionally, Ruredu offers task tracking features to monitor completed and incomplete tasks for better academic management.
+Additionally, FlexiLearn offers task tracking features to monitor completed and incomplete tasks for better academic management.

 ## Built with